hackmanhattan/apc-power-strip/README.md

             txx... toggle relays
             c turn off all relays

-xx is one or more numbers between 0 and 7.
+Where _xx_ is one or more numbers between 0 and 7.
 For now, 7 corresponds to relay 1, and 0 to relay 8.
 The sketch in this repository fixes the ordering.

 Also, if you don't have local echo set and forget your place or make a mistake, you can hit ESC or x while